qutip/qutip/doc/guide/guide-states.rst

     In [4]: operator_to_vector(A)

-Since :math:`\mathcal{H} \otimes \mathcal{H}` is a vector space, linear maps on this space can be represented as matrices, often called *supermatrices*.
+Since :math:`\mathcal{H} \otimes \mathcal{H}` is a vector space, linear maps on this space can be represented as matrices, often called *superoperators*.
 Using the :obj:`~qutip.Qobj`, the :obj:`~qutip.superoperator.spre` and :obj:`~qutip.superoperator.spost` functions, supermatrices
 corresponding to left- and right-multiplication respectively can be quickly constructed.